‘i, tonya’ sets figure skating to siouxsie & the banshees (and it works)

 What did you say?

 I sent him just enough of the film and said, “The whole thing is available if you want.”
 When his manager wrote back saying, “We need to see the whole thing,” I knew it was because he wanted to see the full film.
-So would I; it’s really good!
-[Laughs].
+So would I; it’s really good! [ Laughs].
 The day the email came through from Mark, saying: “Thank you, Susan Jacobs.
 I would have never known,” it was that simple.
 That’s all he wrote, and it was so beautifully put.
 I knew that he really understood what this movie was trying to do.
+And that helped us so much with a lot of the other no’s.
 It gave a little confidence.

 Sufjan Stevens made a beautiful song about Tonya, and wrote in an essay that he submitted it to you.
 I can understand why you weren’t able to use it, but did you experiment with its placement anywhere?